Daniel-KM/Omeka-S-module-ImageServer/README.md

 - When a item set contains non image items, the left panel with the index is displayed only when the first item contains an image.
-- Separate IIIF Server (creation of manifests and media infos) and image server (tiling and display compliant with iiif specifications) ([#6]).
+- Separate Image Server (creation of manifests and media infos) and image server (tiling and display compliant with iiif specifications) ([#6]).
 - Create thumbnails from the tiled image, not from the original.
 - Support curl when allow_url_fopen and allow_url_include are forbidden.